NATIONAL HISTORIC LANDMARK

 Mark F, St. Louis

 ARROW ROCK was settled in the early 1800's and became a town in 1829 - - named for its abundance of flint rock as noted by Lewis and Clark as they passed by in 1804.
-Arrow Rock was a key Missouri River ferry crossing for pioneers heading west across the plains on the many westward trails including the Sante Fe Trail.
-It was also a busy port of commerce for the many steamboats on the Missouri River.
+Arrow Rock was a key Missouri River ferry crossing for pioneers heading west on the Sante Fe Trail.
+It was also a busy port for steamboats.

 FRIENDS OF ARROW ROCK - In 1959, the non-profit organization Friends of Arrow Rock was founded dedicated to the conscientious preservation of Arrow Rock’s historic buildings.